 Our research is conducted within the King’s College London (KCL) governance framework and General Data Protection Regulation (GDPR).
 This ensures that our work is carried out to high scientific, ethical, and legal standards.

-DrinksRation was setup in 2016 by KCMHR to explore the development of a digital technology platform to support the Armed Forces community manage alcohol misuse.
+DrinksRation was created in 2016 by KCMHR to explore the development of a digital technology platform to support the Armed Forces community manage alcohol misuse.
 The feasibility study, which was conducted between 2016 and 2017 had 31 veterans contribute to the design, development and functional of DrinksRation.
-In 2022 we published the results of a Randomised Controlled Trial which demonstrated the effectiveness of DrinksRation.
+In 2022 we published the results of a Randomised Controlled Trial which demonstrated the effectiveness of DrinksRation by reducing alcohol by up to 15 units in those that used the app.
 The app is now available for public use.

 KCMHR on behalf of KCL will act a data controller.
 This means that we are responsible for looking after your data, keeping it secure and using it properly.

 We are interested in collecting information related to how you consume alcohol, your mental health and physical activity.
 We will use this information to evaluate DrinksRation effectiveness in reducing alcohol misuse, and to customise your DrinksRation experience.
 We collect the following groups of data: